Books & Reading

 I get A TON of requests for personalized book recommendations.
 I wish I could personally respond to them all but it would be my full-time job.
 (I’m not kidding.)
-To help readers scratch that readerly itch, for the past couple of years we’ve posted reader recommendation requests on our What Should I Read Next Instagram account so your fellow readers can load you up with book recs.
+To help readers scratch that readerly itch, we occasionally post reader recommendation requests on our What Should I Read Next Instagram account so your fellow readers can load you up with book recs.
 From travel destinations to life circumstances, you can find all of the past requests here.
 You can submit your request here.

 How do you find good book deals?

 Nearly every day, my team and I share great book deals—mostly ebook, but sometimes audio and paper books—on the MMD deals page.
 Either I get lucky or somebody tells me.
 Sometimes I stumble on them, sometimes authors and publishers email me, sometimes readers let me know.
 We curate our list of sale titles with WSIRN listeners and MMD readers in mind.
 You can find those listed on the site each morning or sign up to get a daily email digest.

 How do you get your books, and how do you buy books without blowing your budget?